-All appeals require submission of supporting documentation and an academic plan approved by the appropriate academic advisor for the student's program.
-If appeals are granted, students are placed on financial aid probation.
-Future eligibility for financial aid and the length of the probation period will depend on students' progress in the academic plan during probation.
+All appeals require submission of supporting documentation and a Financial Aid Satisfactory Academic Progress Success Plan approved by the appropriate academic advisor for the student's program.
+If appeals are granted, students are expected to follow their success plan.
+Future eligibility for financial aid will depend on the student adhering to their specific plan.

 Plans submitted for item #3, Maximum Time Frame, must list all remaining courses needed to complete the degree or certificate.
-Students under an approved Maximum Time Frame plan are only allowed one additional change in degree or certificate program.
+Students under an approved Maximum Time Frame Plan are only allowed one additional change in degree or certificate program.
 Students who violate their Maximum Time Frame Plan may become permanently ineligible for additional financial aid at MC.

 After reviewing appeals, the appeals committee notifies students of the results in writing.
 Denied appeals may be submitted to the Campus Financial Aid Director.
 The Director of Student Financial Aid reviews final appeals, if necessary.
 If an appeal is granted, in most cases you will regain eligibility in your next semester of attendance.
-Students who were terminated for items #1 and #2 may re-establish aid eligibility by meeting the stated criteria for both items.
+Students who were terminated for items #1 and #2 may reestablish aid eligibility by meeting the stated criteria for both items.
 Students are notified if they regain eligibility.
 Students who are terminated for item #3 lose eligibility once they complete all required classes in their approved program or violate the terms of their plan.